beccamargolis/book_tracker/README.md

 # book_tracker

-For my project I would like to create a book tracker for users to track books that they have read, share recommendations with others, rate books, etc. It would be comparable with the Goodreads app, but with enhanced features.
-Wireframe in progress...
+For my project I would like to create a book tracker for users to track books that they have read, log their thoughts and ratings, etc.